How to help, donate after the deadly earthquake in Turkey and Syria

 As of Monday morning, thousands of people were injured and hundreds still believed to be trapped under rubble.
 The toll is expected to rise as rescue workers search mounds of wreckage in cities and towns across the area.

-On both sides of the border, residents jolted out of sleep by the predawn quake rushed outside on a cold, rainy and snowy night.
-Buildings were reduced to piles of pancaked floors, and major aftershocks or new quakes, including one nearly as strong as the first, continued to rattle the region.
+On both sides of the border, the predawn quake left buildings pancaked after a cold, rainy and snowy night.
+Major aftershocks and new quakes, including one nearly as strong as the first, continued to rattle the region as relief efforts began in the midst of a winter storm.

 As countries across the world gear up to join the relief effort and provide aid, here’s how you can help from the Pacific Northwest: